What to expect during Summer, Autumn, Winter and Spring on Lord Howe Island

 While most of our seabirds migrate away during winter we will be showcasing the winter breeding Providence Petrels in a special week of monitoring with researchers Dr Terry O’Dwyer and Nicholas Carlile (Acting Principle Scientist) for the Office of Environment and Heritage.
 Visitors can go to the breeding grounds of the Providence petrel to experience the arrival of these special birds in a stunning mountain setting.

 We will also be showcasing our endemic Woodhen.
 During the 1970’s the Woodhen was one of the most endangered birds in the world, but with a successful breeding program and other conservation programs it has been brought back from the brink of extinction.
-Visitors can learn about these programs on visits to the Woodhen holding facility.

 There will be activities carrying out beach micro plastic monitoring and learn about the impact of ocean plastic on our seabirds.